-2. Press and release the green button and hold the tool to the tire sidewall until the horn sounds.
+9. Press and release the green button and hold the tool to the tire sidewall until the horn sounds.
 The red light on the TPMS reset tool will illuminate while the tool is active.
 The horn will sound once within 10 seconds to indicate the process was successful.

+Note:

-Note: If a double horn chirp is heard, repeat the procedure.
-If a single horn chirp is not heard, move the vehicle to rotate the wheels at least a 1/4-turn and repeat the procedure.
-If the horn does not sound while attempting to reset any wheel, seek service from your authorized dealer.
+- If a double horn chirp is heard, repeat the procedure.
+If a single horn chirp is not heard, move the vehicle to rotate the wheels at least a 1/4-turn and repeat the procedure starting with Step 1. - If a double horn chirp is heard even after the wheels were repositioned, contact your authorized dealer as soon as possible.